thijs2823/Portfolio_SSc_Internship/README.md

 - **Exclusion criteria**: Patients with established SSc or missing consent were removed.
 - **Missing data handling**:
   - Capillary density data was available for 53 patients.
-  - ESR values were available for 56 patients.
+  - NCM mean capillary density values were available for 53 patients.
 - **Standardization**:
   - RP and PF duration were standardized to months using fixed conversion rules.
   - Autoantibody profiles were grouped into ACA, ATA, other ENAs, and ENA-negative.